Postmodernist/TicTacToe/README.md

 The project began as a classic tic-tac-toe game played against MCTS agent, but that wasn't fun and I had to make the game more complex.
 As a result I came up with the game which has the same basic
 idea: the first player to get 4 pieces in a line wins.
-The board size is 7x7 gives some space for different strategies and is learnable within reasonable time frame using a single GPU.

-I replaced Classic MCTS with probabilistic version based on NN, which is responsible for evaluating board states and predicting moves.
+The board size is 7x7.
+It has space for different strategies and is learnable within reasonable time frame using a single GPU.
+I replaced classic MCTS with probabilistic version based on NN, which is responsible for evaluating board states and predicting moves.

 The model was trained in [BoardAI] project and used here only for inference.